Precision tissue staining every time

 Play Video

-For automated liquid exchange the omnistainer has to be place into programmable liquid handler (e.g. Opentrons).
-The design of the Omni-StainerTM lid including the prewetted perforated filter paper on the lid ensures minimizing the evaporation of staining reagents from the slide/covertile or coverslip/pad sandwich.
+For automated liquid exchange the Omni-Stainer™ system has to be place into programmable liquid handler (e.g. Opentrons).
+The design of the lid including the prewetted perforated filter paper on the lid ensures minimizing the evaporation of staining reagents from the slide/coverpad or coverslip/support pad sandwich.

 Liquid handling